Billiards in Nearly Isosceles Triangles: Stability questions

 \subsection{Instability}

 Suppose that $n=2^m$ for an integer $m \geq 2$.
 We will use the Stability Lemma to show that $V_{n}$ has no stable periodic billiard paths.
-We will show that the condition for stability given in the Stability Lemma cannot even hold modulo $2n=2^{m+1}$.
+We will show that the condition for stability given in the Stability Lemma can not hold modulo $2n=2^{m+1}$; i.e. for the corresponding cohomology classes in $H^1\big(S(V_n), \Z/2n\Z\big)$.

 The following holds for all $n$, though we will only use it for powers of two.